rpmuller/ePubs/WesternPhilosophy.md

 by the State rather than the Church; in Holland the State was much more tolerant than the Church.

 Spinoza's Ethics deals with three distinct matters.
 It begins with metaphysics; it then goes on to the psychology of the passions and the will; and finally it sets forth an ethic based on the preceding metaphysics and psychology.
 The metaphysic is a modification of Descartes, the psychology is reminiscent of Hobbes, hut the ethic is original, and is what is of most value in the book.
 The relation of Spinoza to Descartes is in some ways not unlike the relation of Plotinus to Plato.
 Descartes was a many-sided man, full of intellectual curiosity, but not much burdened with moral earnestness.
 Although he invented "proofs intended to support orthodox beliefs, he could have been used by skeptics as Carneades used Plato.
 Spinoza, although he was not without scientific interests, and even wrote a treatise on the rainbow, was in the main concerned with religion and virtue.
 He accepted from Descartes and his contemporaries a materialistic and deterministic physics, and sought, within this fraifiework, to find room for reverence and a life devoted to the Good.
-His attempt was magnificent, and rouses admiration even in those who do not think it successful
+His attempt was magnificent, and rouses admiration even in those who do not think it successful.

-593

-WESTERN PHILOSOPHICAL THOUGHT

 The metaphysical system of Spinoza is of the type inaugurated by Parmenides.
 There is only one substance, "God or Nature"; nothing finite is self-subsistent.
 Descartes admitted three substances, God and mind and matter; it is true that, even for him, God was, in a sense, more substantial than mind and matter, since He had created them, and could, if He chose, annihilate them.
 But except in relation to God's omnipotence, mind and matter were two independent substances, defined, respectively, by the attributes of thought and extension.
 Spinoza would have none of this.
 For him, thought and extension were both attributes of God.
 God has also an infinite number of other attributes, since He must be in every respect infinite; but these others are unknown to us.
 Individual souls and separate pieces of matter are, for Spinoza, adjectival; they are not things, but merely aspects of the divine Being.
 There can be no such personal immortality as Christians believe in, but only that impersonal sort that consists in becoming more and more one with God.
 Finite things are defined by their boundaries, physical or logical, that is to say, by what they are not: "all determination is negation."
 There can be only one Being who is wholly positive, and He must be absolutely infinite.
 Hence Spinoza is led to a complete and undiluted pantheism.

 Everything, according to Spinoza, is ruled by an absolute logical necessity.
 There is no such thing as free will in the mental sphere